dzhavat/test-focus-highlighter/README.md

 - Works with JavaScript files whose name ends with `-spec.js` or `.spec.js`.
 - Works with TypeScript files whose name ends with `-spec.ts` or `.spec.ts`.
+- Works with Cypress files whose name ends with `-cy.js` or `.cy.ts`.
 - Highlights tests that use `fdescribe`, `fit` and `.only` syntax.
 - Shows a warning icon in the gutter for each line covered by a focused test.
 (1)
 - Shows a warning message when a focused test is hovered.
 (2)